How to Test a Blower Motor

 3. If the circuits are in good repair but the blower motor keeps blowing fuses, replace the blower motor [source: You Fix Cars].

-If your engine's working fine but the blower motor isn't, you can test the blower motor to see if it needs cleaning or repair.
+If your engine's working fine but the HVAC blower motor is suffering from variable speed or unusual noises, you can test it to see if it needs cleaning or repair.
 Here's what to do:

 Advertisement